Passerby-P/EFT-Companion-App-Project/README.md

 # EFT-Companion-App-Project
-My Trial to become a programmer.
+My trial to become a programmer.